s81320/A2-architecture/readme.md

 ### a) What is the difference between latency and throughput?

 ### b) What would you design a AP or a CP System?
--> You need to know what the CAP-model is!
+Yes, you need to know the CAP-model!

 ### c) What is replication, failover and how does Redis replication work?
 * The paragraph on "availability pattern" in the system design primer has the info on replication and failover.
 Availability refers to the A in the CAP model :-)